JupiterOne-Archives/docs-old/JupiterOne Style Guide.md

 Contractions and abbreviations: For plain English reasons, spell out contraction and avoid using abbreviations such as "e.g., etc.".

+## Formatting

+Use bold for all UI controls, such as buttons and tabs.

 ## Spelling and Punctuation

 - Single Sign-On
 - Use Cases